sky-cake/Ritual/README.md

 Ritual is a **very** simple 4chan archiver that complies to the Asagi schema.

-It is built using Python3, and SQLite as a database, although MySQL may be supported in the future.
+It is built using Python3, and **SQLite as a database**, although MySQL may be supported in the future.

 ## What's special about this particular archiver?